bennetdev/pokerstatistics/README.md

 # Step 2:
 Select the mode
 Mode 1 generates a file where one game is one row.
-Mode 2 generates a file where one player is one row
+Mode 2 generates a file where one player is one row.
+Mode 3 generates all Cards with players and stages of game

 # Step 3:
 Press the Start-Button